 User acceptance testing / UAT Testing Explained

 User Acceptance Testing or UAT Testing is the last step prior to completion of any application.
 It is the responsibility of end users using these applications.
 They test these applications prior to inherit that application to their side.
 This type of testing is helpful for any end users.
 It boosts up their confidence as they are sure they will be getting an application with expected results.
-This kind of testing also help the bugs to be keep away from the application without interfering it.
+This kind of testing also help the bugs to be keep away from the application without interfering it open site.

 Prerequisites of UAT Testing